 I visited Louis Promenade many times and in this post, I will tell you about two of these visits.

 Sunset At Louis Promenade

-The promenade is located on the slope of Carmel mountain and it’s always open & free.
+The promenade is located on the slope of Carmel mountain, and it is always open and free.

 Sunrise at Louis Promenade

 Instead of sleeping on a Saturday morning, I decided to go and watch the sunrise at Louis Promenade.
 And this is not easy for me since I prefer to sleep late.
 But, since I decided to make an effort, there are preparations that need to be done.
 I’m not talking about preparing photo gear, I’m talking about checking the sunrise time and sun location.
 I used suncalc.net to check the sunrise time and sun location.
 It’s a pretty handy tool, you mark a spot on the map and using sliders you can see sun location during each hour of the day.

 Wait, what?
 No, I didn’t wake up late.
 I arrived half an hour before the planned time, but it was already bright.
 At this point, I realized that I made a mistake.
 When I checked SunCalc I looked at the sunrise time.
 Sunrise time is the time when you see the sun.
 But if you in an area with mountains, then at the moment when you see the sun peeking behind a mountain, everything is already bright (daylight).

 I prefer the earlier time, when everything is still blue.
 If you also prefer the blue light then check out twilight time and not sunrise time.
 Or more specifically: astronomical twilight.
 Astronomical twilight is defined as the period when the sun is between 12 degrees and 18 degrees below the horizon.

 At this point, I decided to drive down to a viewpoint that is located next to the Bahai Temple.